This post may contain affiliate links, see my Affiliates Disclosure.

 Many people with type 2 diabetes completely avoid the problems associated with diabetes by taking a few steps daily to keep themselves healthy and well.
-When your glucose levels are closer to normal, you are more likely to avoid problems.
+When you control diabetes and your glucose levels are closer to normal, you are more likely to avoid problems.

 Step 1- Know Your Numbers

 The A1C test shows you how your blood glucose has been over the last 2-3 months.
 Why is this important?
 Your A1C number will tell you if you are experiencing high glucose levels at times when you may not be aware of them.
 For example, if you test your levels 4 times a day and you have normal results, you may think all is well with your diabetes.
 But, what about your numbers when you are asleep or times when you aren’t testing?
 A1C helps your doctor to know if your current treatment plan is “covering all the bases” and controlling your glucose levels 24 hours a day, so to speak.

 According to the American Diabetes Association, for most people, A1C levels below 7 are recommended, but check with your health care professional for your individualized recommendations.
 An A1C below 7 is closer to levels shown in people who do not have diabetes and is linked to a lower risk of the complications of diabetes.
 A1C is reported as a percentage that can be translated into a number to let you know what your glucose has been averaging.
 Here is a conversion chart to show this in detail.
-Armed with A1C information, you and your health care provider can make a plan to bring your glucose levels closer to normal.
+Armed with A1C information, you and your health care provider can make a plan to improve diabetes control and bring your glucose levels closer to normal.